 Sea Turtle Cove

 Here are a number of things that I believe you should understand about turtle noises.
 They are simple but will impact your knowledge greatly.

-Next, it is important to note that turtle noises are made in very low frequencies.
+Next, it is important to note that turtle noises are made at very low frequencies.
 The frequencies come in short duration and are therefore very hard to hear except sometimes with advanced technology.

-Finally, turtles don’t make the same type of noises.
-The noises they make will differ from what they want to do, the type of species that they are, gender, and sometimes even their sizes.
+Finally, turtles don’t make the same type of noise.
+The noises they make will differ on what they want to do, the type of species that they are, their gender, and sometimes even their sizes.
 Depending on all these factors, the sounds can be very different.